 Note: Synthesize the main points of your essay.
 That means you don’t just list them one after another but explain their impact and how they are correlated.

-You can experiment with how you place these parts, so there isn’t a fixed order for them to follow.
+You can experiment with placing these parts so there isn’t a fixed order for them to follow.

 Next, provide some additional context for the reader.
 It’s the third and the last point on our list.
 You can choose from several options: underscore the weight of your argument, ask more questions, encourage action, compare, or quote someone authoritative in your field.
 Many strategies exist, but what you pick depends mainly on your topic.

 A strong essay conclusion goes beyond recapping.
-Now, let’s dive deeper and explore how you can finish your paper and what you shouldn’t do.
+Now, let’s dive deeper and explore how to finish your paper and what you shouldn’t do.

 Depending on what you’re writing, the way you wrap it up can vary.
 It can tie up loose ends, ask a rhetorical question, call to action, or suggest the implications of the topic.
-Anyhow, we advise you to consult with your tutor or professor when you don’t know whether you can use a particular technique to come up with good concluding sentences for essays.
+Anyhow, we advise you to consult with your tutor or professor when you don’t know whether you can use a particular technique to develop good concluding sentences for essays.

 1. Consider a broader scope